Elementary Ecosystem Investigation: Box Turtle Habitat

 • There are also other types of box turtles found in Alabama – the three-toed box turtle and the Gulf Coast box turtle.

-• Meaning you cannot collect them from the wild and keep them as pets
+• People collecting them from the wild to keep as pets,

 Eastern Box Turtle in Habitat